qmk/qmk_firmware/FAQ-Keymap.md

 ## Eject on Mac OSX
-It is actually F20, at least HHKB use it for Eject key(Fn+f).
+It is actually F20, at least HHKB uses it for Eject key(Fn+f).